How to generate NixOS LXC templates in GitHub Actions

 files: ${{ env.RELEASE_PATH }}

-Here’s a snippet illustrating what your nixosConfigurations might look like:
+Here’s what nixosConfigurations should look like:

 {